Novel: Filling the Cracks—Chapter Three

 Chapter Three

-Marg Jones poured boiling water from the electric kettle over the orange pekoe bags in the porcelain teapot.
-While the brew steeped, she plated assorted cookies, set the teapot, cream and sugar, lemon wedges, and plate on a wooden serving tray, and carried it into her dining room.
-Seated at the dark oak table was one of her neighbors, one she’d never had over for tea before but, regretting that, had called an hour back and asked her to come over.
-Marg had the day off from the Coverville Secondary School, where she worked part-time as a secretary.
-Virgie Clark worked evenings at the Coverville Hotel restaurant, so they were both available for a tete-a-tete.
+One of her neighbors was seated at the dark oak table, someone she had never invited for tea before but, regretting that oversight, had called an hour earlier to ask her over.
+Marg had the day off from Coverville Secondary School, where she worked part-time as a secretary.
+Virgie Clark worked evenings at the Coverville Hotel restaurant, so they were both available for a tête-à-tête.

 “Suppose so,” Virgie agreed, grabbing a cookie and taking a bite, chewing with her mouth open.
 “Nice house, by the way.”